IndiGo expands network with Air France-KLM, Virgin Atlantic, Delta deal

 It recently said it will lease six Boeing 787 wide-body jets from Norse Atlantic Airways by early next year.

-India's aviation regulator said this week it would only extend an existing leasing arrangement IndiGo has with Turkish Airlines to the end of August.
+India's aviation regulator said last week it would only extend an existing leasing arrangement IndiGo has with Turkish Airlines to the end of August.

 The arrangement has been publicly criticised in India after Turkey came out in support of Pakistan during the recent conflict between the two South Asian neighbours.